drspoulsen/drspoulsen.github.io/_posts/2022-11-27-Cake-Sharing.md

 This particular problem is potentially deceptive, since it is not clear even from the pictures that the volumes are equal.
 This analysis can at least set a good baseline for an "I cut, you choose" strategy.

 Finally, serious mathematics has been inspired by sharing cake.
 Steinhaus posed to his students the problem of whether there was a strategy like the "I cut, you choose" method for sharing a cake amongst $$n$$ people.
-These students, Banach and Knaster (yes, the Banach of Banach spaces, Banach-Tarski paradox, Banach spaces, etc) solved this problem [^1], which will be the subject of a future post.
+These students, Banach and Knaster (yes, the Banach of Banach spaces, Banach-Tarski paradox, Banach fixed-point theorem, etc) solved this problem [^1], which will be the subject of a future post.

 [^1]: [Martin L. Jones.
 "A Note on a Cake Cutting Algorithm of Banach and Knaster," *The American Mathematical Monthly*](https://www.jstor.org/stable/2974584)